FocusTorn/mockly-vsc/docs/core-concepts.md

 **Key Characteristics:**

 -   **State Management:**
     -   `vscodeSimulator.reset()`: This is arguably the most crucial method.
 It resets the entire mock VSCode environment to its initial, clean state.
 This is essential for ensuring test isolation, as it clears all mock workspace folders, open documents, registered commands, queued user interactions, mock file system content, etc. You should typically call this in a `beforeEach` or `afterEach` block in your test suites.
+-   **VFS Population Utilities (`vscodeSimulator.vfs`)**:
+    Offers `populate(structure)` and `populateSync(structure)` methods to declaratively set up the virtual file system with a predefined structure of files and directories.
+This simplifies test setup significantly.
-- **Path Utilities:**
+-   **Path Utilities (`vscodeSimulator.path`)**:
-  - `vscodeSimulator.path`: Provides convenient access to an `IMockNodePathService` instance, simulating Node.js `path` module functionalities (e.g., `join`, `normalize`, `basename`).
+    Provides convenient access to an `IMockNodePathService` instance, simulating Node.js `path` module functionalities (e.g., `join`, `normalize`, `basename`).
 This is useful for string-based path manipulations in test helpers.
-It should be preferred over accessing `_fileSystemModule._nodePathService`.
+It is the same instance as `mockly.node.path` (which is intended for testing extension code that uses Node's `path`).
 -   **Access to Internal Modules/Services (Advanced):**
     For advanced testing scenarios or for verifying internal states of the mock, `vscodeSimulator` provides access to the underlying modules and services that power `mockly`.
 For example:
     -   `vscodeSimulator._workspaceModule`
     -   `vscodeSimulator._windowModule`
     -   `vscodeSimulator._commandsModule`
     -   `vscodeSimulator._fileSystemModule`
     -   And through these modules, access to their respective internal services (e.g., `_workspaceModule._textDocumentService`, `_windowModule._userInteractionService`).
         This allows for fine-grained control and assertions if needed.
 However, prefer using the public `mockly` API for interactions whenever possible to avoid tests becoming brittle to internal changes.

 **Example Usage of `vscodeSimulator`:**